Title

 The Philippine Nursing Act of 2002 aims to protect and improve the nursing profession by establishing a regulatory board, setting requirements for licensure, and addressing various aspects of nursing practice and education.

-The State assumes responsibility for the protection and improvement of the nursing profession by instituting measures to ensure relevant nursing education, humane working conditions, better career prospects, and a dignified existence for nurses, guaranteeing quality basic health services through an adequate nursing personnel system.
+RA 9173 is titled the “Philippine Nursing Act of 2002.”
+Its policy is for the State to protect and improve the nursing profession by ensuring relevant nursing education, humane working conditions, better career prospects, and dignified existence for nurses, and to guarantee delivery of quality basic health services through an adequate nursing personnel system nationwide.

-The Chairperson and members serve a term of three (3) years and may be reappointed for another term.
+The Chairperson and members have a term of three (3) years and until successors are appointed and qualified, and may be reappointed for another term.
+Any vacancy within the term is filled only for the unexpired portion of the term.

 Analyze Cases Smarter, Faster